 Mission & Vision

 A home and family for those without, Jovenes helps youth, ages 18-25, end their cycle of homelessness.
-Located in Boyle Heights and serving communities throughout Southeast LA County, Jovenes goes deep with our youth focusing on not only their needs for housing, but also healthcare, education, employment and trauma recovery.
+Located in Boyle Heights and serving communities throughout Southeast LA County, Jovenes works deeply with our youth focusing on not only their needs for housing, but also healthcare, education, employment and trauma recovery.
 We empower those we serve because we believe that homelessness does not define our youth.
 Our mission is to help homeless youth become active and integrated members of our community.
 Together we work to develop pathways for personal and professional growth so young people can move into permanent housing and make meaningful contributions to the community we share.

 We Create Solutions To End Youth Homelessness

-In the late 80’s, unaccompanied youth from Central America began fleeing the violence and despair of in their home countries and traveled to Los Angeles in search of a better life.
+In the late 80’s, unaccompanied youth from Central America began fleeing the violence and despair in their home countries and traveled to Los Angeles in search of a better life.
 Without any connections, many found themselves on the doorstep of La Placita Church at Olvera Street in Downtown LA.
 Fr.
 Richard Estrada, a priest at the church and a leader in the Chicano Rights Movement with Dolores Huerta and Cesar Chavez, saw that these kids had nowhere to go.
 “We have to do something about this,” he said, and so he and founded Jovenes, Inc. by opening his home in East LA to provide shelter and food to these youth.
 With the help of a few compassionate friends, Fr.
 Estrada founded Jovenes, Inc. in 1990 to provide sanctuary and hope to homeless youth.

-Nearly 30 years later, Jovenes offers a complete continuum of care that moves homeless youth off the streets and into their own apartments.
+Over 30 years later, Jovenes offers a complete continuum of care that moves homeless youth off the streets and into their own apartments.
 We strive to fulfill Fr.
 Estrada’s vision of an organization that welcomes youth regardless of their experience and gives them a pathway to a brighter future.

 “Their staff always had a smile on their face and were always willing to provide resources to me and my friends.”